Turrexx/Number-Converter/README.md

 - **11/25** - Added error checking for hex input.
   Program would previously just quit if invalid - now re-prompts.
 - **11/29** - Added new functions for obtaining input and printing menus.
 General code improvements.
+- **11/29** - Finished all 6 options.
+Program is basically complete.
+May just need to add some cosmetic changes.
 ---
 ## Future Plans

-- Add remaining conversion functions.
-- Complete functionality for remaining options.
+- Cleanup code.
+Make menu look nicer.

 ---